OFFICE OF RESEARCH

 INSTITUTE OF TRANSPORTATION STUDIES

-The Institute of Transportation Studies (ITS), a University of California Organized Research Unit with branches at Irvine, Davis, and Berkeley, was established to foster research, education, and training in the field of transportation.
+The Institute of Transportation Studies (ITS), a University of California Multicampus Organized Research Unit with branches at Irvine, Davis, and Berkeley, was established by act of the State Legislature in 1947 to foster interdisciplinary research on contemporary transportation issues.

 A Campus Center provides a group of researchers with use of the "Center" title and a structure for its collaborative activities.
 The rationale for establishing a Campus Center may include attracting greater recognition and extramural support for a research program at UCI and/or providing an infrastructure that promotes synergistic interactions between a group of researchers within a school or across schools.
 Directors of campus centers typically report to the Dean of their respective schools.
 More information about the following Campus Centers may be found by clicking on the "Research Centers and Institutes" link at http://www.research.uci.edu/.